 So I kept asking questions and I learned more in that afternoon in the village than in supreme college courses.
 This was life vivid and in colors.
 They don’t have consistent medical care, dental care or methods of preventions.
 The children often die before the age of five.

 I didn’t know much about them prior to this trip aside from the common knowledge I found online while researching.
 You see, there was not much about Taharumaras online prior to this trip we took.
-I left the village that day to go back to the orphanage and finish what we had started.
-That day was midweek counting from the day we started, and that night we slept in missionary housing away from the sight we were working at.
+I left the village that day to go back to the orphanage to finish what we had started.
+That night we slept in missionary housing away from the sight we were working at.

 When we drove and crossed the borders back to America, my life had transformed.
-I quickly saw that even around me here, although dressed differently, orphans are everywhere and widows are many.
+I quickly saw that, although dressed differently, orphans are everywhere and widows are many.
 I saw single mothers in similar needs, people with parents that are no where to be found.
 I saw how much work is needed here also and how easy it is for us all to get side tracked, distracted with things that don’t matter.

 The difference we make is in the difference itself.
 I had no idea what was going to happen during that trip.
 I was willing, present, compelled, spirit filled; I had so much joy and I brought that with me.
 For some reason that was enough.
 They shared all they had with us, and we shared us with them.
 We ate with the orphans, the widows, the sick, the blind, the Indians, the pastors, the missionaries, the strangers, the friends, the rich, the poor, the man, the women, and on the last night we ate amognst ourselves only while barefoot and wearing white.